Network Against Corruption and Trafficking: Whistle-blowing and advocacy

 NACAT engaged in whistle-blowing and advocacy to expose corruption cases involving Nigerian politicians.
 The organization petitioned law enforcement agencies and pursued legal action against the accused to promote justice and transparency.

 In May 2023, the organization petitioned the Economic and Financial Crimes Commission (EFCC) over alleged financial impropriety against Gov. Ben Ayade of Cross River.
-The Spokesperson for NACAT, Mr Iteveh Ekpokpobe, in a news conference in Abuja cited an audit report of the state treasury between 2015 and 2020, accusing Ayade of squandered state resources.
+NACAT in a news conference in Abuja cited an audit report of the state treasury between 2015 and 2020, accusing Ayade of squandered state resources.

+Still in 2023, NACAT revealed that hard drugs from neighbouring states are concealed in cows and transported to the Federal Capital Capital (FCT) to evade arrest.

 In January 2024, it held a press conference appealing to President Bola Ahmed Tinubu to address the delay in the investigation of former Governor of Cross River State, Prof. Ben Ayade, over corruption allegations.

 In April 2024, NACAT submitted to the House of Representatives Committee on Public Petitions various outstanding corruption petitions against some heads and top officials of agencies in Nigeria.

+Still in 2024, the organization sustained its whistle-blowing and advocacy efforts against corruption in high places.
+NACAT petitioned the EFCC against former Delta State Governor, Senator Ifeanyi Okowa, over alleged diversion of over N1.3 trillion in 13% derivation funds.
+The petition contributed to Okowa’s arrest and detention by the EFCC in November of the year.

+NACAT also petitioned the EFCC and ICPC against former Akwa Ibom State Governor, Udom Emmanuel, alleging diversion of about N700 billion during his tenure.
+The petition led to Emmanuel’s arrest by the EFCC in March 2025.

+In December 2025, NACAT petitioned President Bola Tinubu, the EFCC, and ICPC over alleged N500 billion fraud and procurement violations at the Energy Commission of Nigeria involving Director-General Mustapha Abdullahi.
+The petition resulted in Abdullahi’s arrest by the EFCC in May 2026.

+In May 2026, NACAT issued a strong press statement condemning the clearance of politicians facing EFCC/ICPC probes to contest the 2027 general elections, describing it as a serious threat to national integrity and the fight against corruption.

+On May 16, 2026, the Network Against Corruption and Trafficking raised serious concerns over President Bola Tinubu’s disclosure that Nigeria will spend about $11.6 billion on debt servicing in 2026 while also planning to secure an additional $1.25 billion World Bank loan.
+NACAT described the situation as alarming, noting that despite the 2023 fuel subsidy removal which was promised to improve the economy and fund development, Nigerians continue to face worsening poverty, inflation, and hardship amid increasing borrowing.
+The organisation called on the Federal Government to publish a transparent account of subsidy savings, disclose details of all loans and beneficiaries, and ensure accountability in debt management to prevent corruption, protect national development, and restore public trust.